expressjs/expressjs.com/en/guide/routing.md

 {% include admonitions/caution.html content=note-dollar-character %}

 {% capture note-path-to-regexp %}

 Express uses [path-to-regexp](https://www.npmjs.com/package/path-to-regexp) for matching the route paths; see the path-to-regexp documentation for all the possibilities in defining route paths.
 [Express Playground Router](https://bjohansebas.github.io/playground-router/) is a handy tool for testing basic Express routes, although it does not support pattern matching.

 {% endcapture %}

 {% include admonitions/note.html content=note-path-to-regexp %}

+{% capture query-string-note %}

-{% include admonitions/warning.html content="Query strings are not part of the route path." %}
+Query strings are not part of the route path.

+{% endcapture %}

+{% include admonitions/warning.html content=query-string-note %}

 ### Route paths based on strings